-To shun is to deliberately avoid or keep away from something or someone.
+To shun is to deliberately avoid something or someone.
 In the Bible, the word shun is applied to evil.
 The Lord said that His servant Job was “blameless and upright, a man who fears God and shuns evil” (Job 1:8).
 Job himself confessed that “the fear of the Lord—that is wisdom, and to shun evil is understanding” (Job 28:28).
 The Bible advises us, “Do not be wise in your own eyes; fear the Lord and shun evil” (Proverbs 3:7–8).
 “A wise man fears the Lord and shuns evil” (Proverbs 14:16).
 So, shunning evil is good.

-The goal of excommunication is restoration (Galatians 6:1).
-Being officially ostracised from the church, the sinner might be brought to repentance.
-If either Hymanaeus or Alexander later realized that he had sinned against God, he could repent and come back to the church for forgiveness and reinstatement.
-The same was true for the man in the Corinthian church—in fact, he later did return and was restored (2 Corinthians 2:6–11).
+The goal of excommunication and any form of shunning is restoration (Galatians 6:1).
+The purpose of any type of discipline is to prompt repentance and, ultimately, to reunite our fallen brother or sister with the church body.
+Being officially ostracized from the church, the sinner might be brought to repentance.
+When the man in the Corinthian church later realized that he had sinned against God, he repented and came back to the church for forgiveness and reinstatement.
+Fellowship with the Corinthian believers was restored (2 Corinthians 2:6–11).

 Scripturally, excluding a person from the church is preceded by admonition and counsel; it is only employed in cases of bona fide heresy, obdurate divisiveness, or blatant, unrepentant sin; and it is a last resort.
 After excommunication, the relationship between the former member and the church naturally changes, and the “shunning command”—not to eat with such a person—may come into play.
 However, the church still has the responsibility to pray for the one being disciplined and to extend forgiveness when repentance is evident.
 Shunning, as defined as a refusal to speak to someone or a total severing of all ties, goes beyond what the Bible advocates.